shezamd/shezamd.github.io/index.md

 ### Bitcoin Analyisis With Major Stock Exchanges

 In recent years, cryptocurrency as an asset class has seen institutional interest.
-In this project, I explored bitcoin's price and volume behaviour with major stock exchanges including NYSE, NASDAQ and LSE over time.
+In this project, I compared bitcoin's price and volume behaviour with major stock exchanges including NYSE, NASDAQ and LSE over time.

 <img src="images/dummy_thumbnail.jpg?raw=true"/>